Royal Gramma - A Beautiful Fish That is Beginner Friendly

 About the Royal Gramma

 The Royal Gramma has been a mainstay in many reef tanks for many years.
-Its scientific name is Gramma loreto and it hails from the Caribbean.
+Its scientific name is Gramma loreto.
+It is also known as the Fairy Basslet.
+It hails from the Caribbean.
 This fish really packs it all.
 They work in most saltwater aquariums due to their compact size, they are very hardy, and generally very peaceful.

-Below are the main stats for the Royal Gramma:
+Below are the main stats and facts for the Royal Gramma:

 The main attraction with the Royal Gramma is their colors.
 There really are few fish that really have this assortment of vibrant colors at this size.
 The front half of its body is purple with black strips across the eyes and the back half is yellow.
 They are usually a lone species in the aquarium because they are known to be aggressive to any fish that looks similiar to it and males Royal Gramma will fight among themselves.
 If there is a lone male in the tank, it is possible for the group to form a harem, but it is difficult to sex them.
 Due to their size and temperament, they make good candidates for nano reef tanks.